Venice Airport Transportation Guide: Marco Polo & Treviso

 Marco Polo Airport (VCE) to Venice

-Marco Polo Airport is located about 13 km from Venice.
-From here, you can choose between bus, boat, or private water taxi.
+Marco Polo Airport is located about 13 km from Venice and gives travelers the widest choice of transfer options.
+From here, you can reach Venice by airport bus, Alilaguna boat, or private water taxi.

 Marco Polo Airport to Venice: Bus, Boat or Taxi?